Key Information

 Transparency of GHG Inventory

-The company responded to the CDP Climate Change questionnaire in 2022 and supplies information for its operations in Canada and the US.
-KPMG Canada has audited the GHG emissions data.
+The company responded to the CDP Climate Change questionnaire in 2023, and its GHG emissions data has been audited by KPMG LLP.

 1.5/1.5